fisodd/www-fisodd-com/content/info/alexander.rst

 .. epigraph::

-   Excited to find useful news where others may only see heaps of data, but even better is to create a visualization which allows others to quickly appreciate the results and understand the effects.
+   Excited to find useful news where others may only see heaps of data, eager to develop visualizations that allow others to quickly understand results and appreciate effects.

 For more, see
 `my resume </work/cv/AlexanderCarlton_DataAnalystPerformanceDeveloper.pdf>`__